sthagen/konfiguroida/docs/api.md

 ## partial

-Returns an function with the first argument primed.
+Returns a function with the first argument primed.

 ### parameters